PuceLi/GunDamagePlus/README.md

 ---

 **GunDamagePlus** is a _LeviLamina_ plugin designed to address common issues with custom Addon firearms in the original Minecraft Bedrock Edition.
-It removes the invincibility frames for projectiles (bullets), enabling true consecutive shooting damage, and supports displaying the source of the damage.
+It removes the invincibility frames during the throwing of projectiles (bullets), enabling true consecutive shooting damage, and supports recording the source of the damage.

 ### Function